johnstont05/code-playground/README.md

 # code-playground
-Repo that houses various coding tutorials and experiments All tutorials are linked in <head> of .html files.
+Repo that houses various coding tutorials and experiments.
+All tutorials are linked in <head> of .html files.